reach-sh/reach-lang/docs/src/rsh/errors/index.md

 This is typically `assert` for an assertion that you put in your program or that Reach put in.
 It is also very common to see `invariant` for when a loop invariant is being checked.
 Finally (lines 7 and 8), Reach will tell you the message that was attached to the theorem and where it occurred in your program.
-If Reach inserted the theorem in for you, then the line number may not be in an intuitive place to you.
+If Reach inserted the theorem for you, then the line number may not be in an intuitive place.

 In this case, the error says that at the end of the program ("application exit"), the balance of the contract was supposed to be zero, but that the proof failed.